MartinezOutschoornHEP/MartinezOutschoorn-Group-Site-jekyll/README.md

 ### Change your head shot or the photo in your own page

 Go to `group_member_photo`. `/headshot` is for the headshot in the people main page and `/full` is the one in your own page.
-Make sure that the photo you submit have the same width as height and please try to get the size of the photo to its minimum under the condition that it doesn't reduce the quality when viewed on the website.
+Make sure that the photo you submit IS SQUARE (i.e. has the same width and heighte.g.
+500px X 500px) and please try to get the size of the photo to its minimum under the condition that it doesn't reduce the quality when viewed on the website.

 ### Add announcements

 Go to `_data/announcements.yml` and follow the format there.

-### Add publications for Verena
+### Add publications and talks for Verena

-Go to `publications` and change the stuff in index.html according to the format.
+Go to `_data/publications.yml` and change the stuff in index.html according to the format.
+Ditto for `_data/talks.yml`.

 ## Test locally